open-mmlab/Amphion/preprocessors/Emilia/README.md

 🛠️ **Emilia-Pipe** is the first open-source preprocessing pipeline designed to transform raw, in-the-wild speech data into high-quality training data with annotations for speech generation.
 This pipeline can process one hour of raw audio into model-ready data in just a few minutes, requiring only the raw speech data.

-*To use the Emilia dataset, you can download the raw audio files from our provided source URL list on [HuggingFace](https://huggingface.co/datasets/amphion/Emilia) and use our open-source [Emilia-Pipe](.) preprocessing pipeline to preprocess the raw data and rebuild the dataset.*
+## Dataset Usage 🎤
+The Emilia dataset is now publicly available at [OpenDataLab](https://opendatalab.com/Amphion/Emilia)!

+To download the Emilia dataset, please follow these steps:

+1. Fill out the [Application Form](https://speechteam.feishu.cn/share/base/form/shrcn7z8VODrVkOelbx0YUeJDOh) to receive the PASSWORD.
+2. Visit the [OpenXLab dataset](https://openxlab.org.cn/datasets/Amphion/Emilia/tree/main/raw) and click the "Apply Download" button.
+3. Enter the PASSWORD you received in step 1 into the "Detailed Purpose Description" input box and submit your download request.
+Applications will only be approved if the correct PASSWORD is provided.
+Once approved, you can enjoy using the dataset!

+The Emilia dataset will be structured as follows:

+- **Speech Data**: High-quality audio recordings in .mp3 format.
+- **Transcriptions**: Corresponding text transcriptions for each audio file.

-*Please note that Emilia doesn't own the copyright of the audios; the copyright remains with the original owners of the video or audio.
-Additionally, users can easily use Emilia-Pipe to preprocess their own raw speech data for custom needs.*
+*Please note that Emilia does not own the copyright to the audio files; the copyright remains with the original owners of the videos or audio.
+Users are permitted to use this dataset only for non-commercial purposes under the CC BY-NC-4.0 license.*

+## Emilia-Pipe Overview 👀
+If you wish to re-build Emilia, you may download the raw audio files from the [provided URL list](https://huggingface.co/datasets/amphion/Emilia) and use our open-source [Emilia-Pipe](https://github.com/open-mmlab/Amphion/tree/main/preprocessors/Emilia) preprocessing pipeline to preprocess the raw data.
+Additionally, users can easily use Emilia-Pipe to preprocess their own raw speech data for custom needs.
 By open-sourcing the Emilia-Pipe code, we aim to enable the speech community to collaborate on large-scale speech generation research.

-This following README will introduce the installation and usage guide of the Emilia-Pipe.

-## Pipeline Overview 👀

 The Emilia-Pipe includes the following major steps: